Hong Kong’s housing market conditions continue to deteriorate

 The housing market slowed from the end of 2018 until the first half of 2019 due to macro uncertainties and social unrest.
 After a short-lived recovery in the second half of 2019, the housing market struggled again in 2020 due to pandemic-related travel restrictions and lockdown measures imposed worldwide.
 Then in 2022, things got worse, with house prices plunging by 15% (-16.7 inflation-adjusted), following a modest increase of 3.7% in 2021 and a meager growth of 0.2% in 2020.
 In 2023, the market remained depressed, with house prices falling further by 7% (-9.2% inflation-adjusted).

-Yet the overall economic situation is improving.
-Hong Kong’s service-oriented economy grew by 3.2% in 2023 from a year earlier, in stark contrast to the contraction of 3.5% recorded in the prior year, according to government figures.
-To boost economic activity, the HK government unveiled several measures last year, including offering cash handouts to residents, cutting salaries tax, and attracting more workers and foreign investments.
+Hong Kong's service-oriented economy grew by a modest 3.2% in 2023 from a year earlier, in stark contrast to the contraction of 3.5% recorded in the prior year.
+To boost economic activity, the HK government unveiled a number of measures last year, including offering cash handouts to residents, cutting salaries tax, and attracting more workers and foreign investments.

 Hong Kong’s housing boom in the past decades has been propelled by a combination of stringent government regulations on development, low interest rates, and currency stability; while the supply of land, which the government controls, continues to diminish.